Vonage/vbc-developer/_documentation/en/call-recording/overview.md

 ---

 # Call Recording API Overview
-The Vonage Business Communications Call Recording API enables you to manage your company and on-demand call recordings.
+The Vonage Business Communications Call Recording API enables you to manage Company and On-Demand Call Recordings.

+* Company Call Recording is rule based and will automatically record calls that meet the configured criteria.
+Company Call Recording ruels are configured by an administrator.
+* On-Demand Call Recording lets employees decide when to record calls.
+On-Demand Call Recording can be started or stopped on an active call by the employee.

-These APIs cover both On-Demand (ODCR) and Company Call Recording (CCR) features, and will enable you to build automation workflows using your call recording data and audio files.
+The Call Recording APIs will enable you to build automation workflows using call recording metadata and their associated audio recordings.

 * List call recording metadata
 * Get single call recording metadata
 * Delete call recordings
 * Download call recording audio files
 * Export call recording in bulk asynchronously

-Company Call Recordings are rule based recordings and configured by an administrator.
-Setup for Company Call Recordings are optional.

-On Demand Call Recordings are when users opt in to record a call.
-Voicemails's are one example of On Demand Call Recordings

-Company Call Recordings

 # Code Snippets